AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 instantaneous velocity of individual parts of the source or on

-its possible rotation (unless, of course, this leads to changes
+its possible rotation (unless, however, it leads to changes in

-in the distribution of matter).
+the mass distribution).
 In GTR, however, the rotation of the source leaves characteristic

-external gravitational field (ie on the space-time metric).
+"traces" on the external gravitational field (ie on the

 *) This metric cannot be